 Each one-hour session includes a short craft lesson and a writing prompt, 30-40 minutes of writing time, and an opportunity for sharing your work.
 The environment is casual, supportive, and generative—and helps support you in developing a consistent writing practice.

-Pen to Paper meets most Wednesdays 9:30-10:30 a.m. in Charlotte Lit’s Studio Two, and is led by authors Megan Rich, Kathie Collins, Paul Reali, or other Charlotte Lit faculty.
-No pre-registration is needed, just come on by.
-(New to us?
-Find our address at the bottom of the page.)
+Pen to Paper meets most Wednesdays 9:30-10:30 a.m. via Zoom (and once we’re back in person, in Charlotte Lit’s Studio Two).
+P2P is led by authors Megan Rich, Kathie Collins, Paul Reali, with an occasional guest visit from other Charlotte Lit faculty.
+Pre-registration is required to get that week’s Zoom link.

 Each session is a complete unit, so you don’t need to commit to coming every week—but you’ll reap the benefits if you do!

 Please also check out the collection of prompts we posted while “corona closed” at Keeping Pen to Paper.

 Pen to Paper Facilitators

 Megan Rich moved to Charlotte last summer from Denver, Colorado.
 She has written two books, a YA novel and a travel memoir, and is working on her third, a literary-fiction novel inspired by The Great Gatsby.
 As an undergraduate at the University of Michigan, she was chosen to participate in the highly-selective subconcentration in creative writing, for which she completed a thesis of original poetry.
 In addition, she is a current member of the two-year Lighthouse Writers Workshop Book Project program.
 With twelve years experience as a creative writing teacher, she looks forward to providing prompts and chatting with other writers who are working through their own projects.